jweissman/collatz/README.md

    => [5, 16, 8, 4, 2, 1]
    ```

    A slightly longer example.
-Note output will be colorized: primes in white, other odd numbers in yellow, and even numbers in blue.
+Note output will be colorized: primes in green, other odd numbers in blue, and even numbers in white.

    ```ruby
    [6] pry(main)> narrate 50